KrutzOtrem/Shin-s-Overlays/README.md

 Unzip the ZIP file and drag its contents into the **root** of your SD card.
 Alternatively, you can manually select the overlay you want and place it into the corresponding emulator folder inside the **Overlays** directory.

-Inside each folder, you’ll find at least three overlays. *Overlay1* is always the base version—clean, with no gridlines, scanlines, or color effects. *Overlay2* includes the gridline or scanline effect with 1px that I think works best. *Overlay3* is for anyone who wants a strong grid or scanline effect—the pixel lines are much noticable on this one.
+Inside each folder, you’ll find at least three overlays. *Overlay1* is always the base version—clean, with no gridlines, scanlines, or color effects. *Overlay2* includes the gridline or scanline effect with 1px that I think works best. *Overlay3* is for anyone looking for an LCD grid effect.
+Just a heads-up 'tho, since I used red-green-blue grids for this overlay, there’s a slight, inevitable color tint shift—but I actually prefer this look, and I know some friends who do too.

 If you're not using a **TrimUI Brick** but another device with the same resolution, you can still use the same folder structure.
 In **RetroArch**, you can manually select the overlay folders.
 For detailed instructions, please refer to the official RetroArch manual on **Libretro**'s GitHub page.